thunderclient/thunderclient-mcp/README.md

 # Thunder Client MCP Server

-The Thunder Client MCP server leverages AI to create requests and collections.
-It can be used in various AI development environments, including Cline, Continue.dev, and GitHub Copilot.
+The Thunder Client MCP server enables customers to integrate AI for generating requests and collections.
+It can be used in various AI development environments, including Cline, Continue.dev, and GitHub Copilot..

 ## Requirements